Approved by the president

 - recordings at the SUNY Oneonta NY-Alert Phone (607-436-2345).

 SUNY Oneonta will attempt to distribute urgent messages using as many official channels as practicable.
-Because conditions that disrupt the normal operations of the campus also may affect the functionality of official channels and/or the college’s ability to use them, the college cannot guarantee the distribution of any urgent message through any specific channel.
+Because conditions that disrupt the normal operations of the campus also may affect the functionality of official channels and/or the university's ability to use them, the university cannot guarantee the distribution of any urgent message through any specific channel.

-“Institutionally critical information” means college-related content deemed by the president, president’s designee(s) or UPD chief to be necessary to share with the college community in the interest of preserving the security of the campus, the safety of its occupants, and/or the public good during a substantial and unexpected disruption of normal operations of the campus.
+“Institutionally critical information” means university-related content deemed by the president, president’s designee(s) or UPD chief to be necessary to share with the university community in the interest of preserving the security of the campus, the safety of its occupants, and/or the public good during a substantial and unexpected disruption of normal operations of the campus.

-Any person to whom the college has assigned an email account may register to receive NY-Alerts by completing and submitting the Emergency Alert Notification form (SUNY Oneonta NY-Alert registration form).
+Any person to whom the university has assigned an email account may register to receive NY-Alerts by completing and submitting the Emergency Alert Notification form (SUNY Oneonta NY-Alert registration form).

 The president, president’s designee(s), Office of Communication and Marketing, and UPD chief are authorized to distribute or direct the distribution of urgent messages.